MicrosoftDocs/edge-developer/microsoft-edge/web-platform/web-platform.md

 *  Detecting Microsoft Edge from your website.
 *  Detecting Windows 11 by using User-Agent Client Hints.
 *  Customizing the **password reveal** button.
+*  Viewing formatted JSON responses and files in browser tabs.

-These aspects of developing for the web platform are described below.
+These aspects of developing for, and with, Microsoft Edge are described below.

 <!-- ====================================================================== -->